We believe every EU citizen in the UK should be aware of their rights and be able to play a full and active part in

 Speaks English and Bulgarian

-He joins New Europeans after working as a marketing strategist for a London-based social impact communications agency.
-At New Europeans, Borimir adapts our work to the current COVID-19 context, and as we adjust to life after Brexit.
+Borimir joins New Europeans UK after working as a marketing strategist for a London-based social impact communications agency.
+He has in-depth communications and development experience in the charity and not-for-profit sectors.

 Speaks English, Czech, Slovak and Romanes